News & Views

 Dixcart UK, is a combined accounting, legal, tax and immigration firm.
 We are well placed to provide these services to international groups and families with members in the UK.
 The combined expertise that we provide, from one building, means that we work efficiently and coordinate a variety of professional advisers, which is key for families and businesses with cross-border activities.

 By working as one professional team, the information we obtain from providing one service, can be shared appropriately with other members of the team, so that you do not need to have the same conversation twice!
 We are ideally placed to assist in situations as detailed in the case study above.
-We can provide cost effective individual and company administration services and also offer in-house expertise to provide assistance with more complex legal and tax matters.
+We can provide cost effective individual and company administration services and also offer in-house expertise to aid with more complex legal and tax matters.